Downtown San Francisco is worse off than you think

 “The future is in doubt, and we must do something,” said Wade Rose, president of Advance SF.
 “Now we have a 70% reduction in people coming back to the office on a daily basis.
 And the number is so big, it’s very, very hard to get your arms around it to understand its implications. ...
 What we need to do is figure out pathways toward a solution from two points of view.
 One, what are the quick things we can do that are the short term solutions?
 And secondly, which is probably more important, given the concentration of offices in the economic core, what are we gonna do for the long term?”

 Good questions.
 Few answers.
-And let's not forget last week's lesson, most people don't really care.
-Rose thinks they should, and so do I. (Then again, I'm a dunce.)
+And let’s not forget last month’s lesson: most people don’t really care.
+Rose thinks they should, and so do I. (Then again, I’m a dunce.)

 “It is the whole city’s problem,” said Rose.
 “It’s a problem for people living in the Sunset as well as those in the Mission and Hunters Point and Pacific Heights.
 However you define it, the downtown business district roughly produces 75% of The City’s gross domestic product, which means it is the single most important tax revenue producer for San Francisco.
 And if downtown’s economy collapses, or retracts in a significant, material way, then that only means that The City’s revenues will decline along with it.
 And that means city services, which we all count on.
 We’ll all feel it.”